 Accuracy: Unlike rule-based systems that are broad and notice high probability fraud claims only, ML solutions spot non-intuitive behavior easily.
 According to Capgemini, an ML-based fraud detection system can increase accuracy by 90% thanks to noticing the subtlest evidence of abnormal behavior.

 Efficiency: An ML model usually detects fraud at early stages.
 For example, a neural network can complete more complex analyses, like investigating how much time the customer spends to fill in the claims forms, how many pages they browse, and whether they are copy-pasting the info.

 Scalability: While for a rule-based approach, more data could become a problem, machine learning fraud detection thrives on large datasets.
 Additional data is one more opportunity for an ML model to learn and discern patterns of valid and fraudulent claims.
 Besides, submitting more info allows ML models to keep up with the latest scams and fraud methods.

 Here is one more important thing to mention.
-Although machine learning is a huge update to insurance fraud detection, it doesn’t mean that a company should replace its rules entirely.
+Although a huge novelty is a machine learning for insurance fraud detection, it doesn’t mean that a company should replace its rules entirely.
 As much as a standalone solution, ML can work great as a complementary tool for your legacy system.

 Machine learning fraud detection use cases

 How exactly can insurance companies apply machine learning to insurance fraud detection?
 We mention a couple of ideas to get you started.

 This is probably the most common use case for fraud detection using machine learning.
 Here ML takes advantage of semantic analysis, which makes it possible to analyze almost any type of data: